brantje/webspy/README.md

   });
 }
 ```
-All Uptime entities emit lifecycle events that you can listen to on the Model class.
+All WebSpy entities emit lifecycle events that you can listen to on the Model class.
 These events are `beforeInsert`, `afterInsert`, `beforeUpdate`, `afterUpdate`, `beforeSave` (called for both inserts and updates), `afterSave` (called for both inserts and updates), `beforeRemove`, and `afterRemove`.
 For more information about these events, check the [mongoose-lifecycle](https://github.com/fzaninotto/mongoose-lifecycle) plugin.

 API
 ---------------